defano/wyldcard/README.md

 1. Create a new button or field, or, choose the button tool or field tool from the tools palette, then select an existing one.
 2. Double-click on the selected part to show the part's property editor, then click the "Script..." button.

+### Modifying the HyperTalk language

+Changes made to the HyperTalk grammar file (`HyperTalk.g4`) require the parser to be regenerated.
+The can be accomplished by:

+* Re-running the `gradle generateGrammarSource` target, or
+* If using InteliJ with the Antlr plugin and you wish to automatically regenerate the parser each time you modify the grammar then right-click inside the `.g4` file, choose "Configure ANTLR..."; set the "Output directory where all output is generated" to `hypertalk-java/generated-src/` and check the "generate parse tree visitor" option.

+Once the parser has been regenerated, you're free to make corresponding changes to the `HyperTalkTreeVisitor` class.

 ### Modifying the UI components